Assumptions

 Annual Compounding

 Returns are compounded annually.
-All transactions (savings, withdrawals, pension) occur at the end of each year.
+All transactions (savings, spending, pension) occur at the end of each year.

 Constant Parameters

-All input parameters (returns, fees, savings, withdrawals, pension) remain constant throughout the simulation period.
+All input parameters (returns, fees, savings, spending, pension) remain constant throughout the simulation period.
 This is a simplification for modeling purposes.

 No Taxes

-The simulation does not account for taxes on investment returns, withdrawals, or pension income.
+The simulation does not account for taxes on investment returns, spending, or pension income.
 Actual results may vary based on individual tax situations.